DiamondLightSource/blueapi/docs/how-to/edit-live.md

 If you do this then the value of `scratch.root` in your blueapi configuration is no longer particularly important, it only specifies where to mount the scratch area _inside_ the container.
 :::

-The scratch folder that you're pointing to must exist, not already have a dodal deployment and have correct permissions e.g.
+The scratch folder that you're pointing to must exist, not already have a copy of the repositories that will be cloned into it and have correct permissions e.g.

 ```
 cd /dls_sw/<my_beamline>/software/blueapi/